Failproof high protein crepes you can make at home – Only 4 ingredients

 Topping/filling ideas

-Greek yogurt, fruit, nut butter...or eggs and veggies if you're the savory type.
+Greek yogurt, fruit, nut butter... or eggs and veggies if you're the savoury type.

 Hand Size Portions